radiantearth/stac-api-spec/README.md

 Usually an implementation wants to add extensions for broader functionality than just browsing catalogs.

 **Extensions:**
-In the [extensions/](extensions/) folder there is additional functionality that can be layered onto a STAC API.
+In the [extensions/](extensions/) folder there are additional endpoints defined that can be added to enrich the functionality of STAC API - Core.
 Most all of them are compatible with OGC API - Features, and the plan is to fully align most of the functionality and have it be useful for all OAFeat implementations.
-OpenAPI YAML fragments are provided for each extension with additional documentation and examples provided in a README.
+OpenAPI YAML documents are provided for each extension with additional documentation and examples provided in a README.

+**Fragments:**
+The [fragments/](fragments/) folder contains re-usable building blocks to be used in STAC API - Core and STAC API extensions.
+This includes the OpenAPI schemas for items, catalogs and collections, but also common schemas and parameters for behavior like sorting and querying.

 **STAC Specification:** This repository includes a '[sub-module](https://git-scm.com/book/en/v2/Git-Tools-Submodules)', which is a copy of the [STAC specification](stac-spec/) tagged at the latest stable version.